UMD-CS-STICs/CMSC388J-f19/projects/p1/README.md

 ## Submission & Grading

+Make sure that you've run the testing file, as explained above, and that you've passed all the tests.
+If you need help, come to office hours or contact us on Piazza for the quickest feedback.
+The submit server will not show test results, but just display "ACCEPTED".

 Submit the `practice.py` file to the submit server.
 No other files are required.
 All your work must be in the `practice.py` file.